Vrunda19/Vrunda19/README.md

-- 👋 Hi, I’m Vrunda
+- 👋 Hi, I’m Vrunda,
 - 👀 I’m interested in coding and learning new languages related to programming.
-- 🌱 I’m currently learning java, html, css, flutter, data strctures.
+- 🌱 I’m currently learning python and css.

 <!---
 Vrunda19/Vrunda19 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.